Milind-Yadav07/CodeEditor/README.md

 ## 🧪 Usage Guide
 - Select your preferred language editor from the sidebar.
 - Write your code in the editor pane.
-- For HTML/CSS/JS: Live preview updates instantly.
+- HTML/CSS/JS/Python: Live preview updates instantly.
 - Toggle dark mode from the navbar.

 <br>

 ## 🤝 Contributing
 Contributions are welcome!
-Whether it's a bug fix, feature suggestion, or UI improvement
+Whether it's a bug fix, feature suggestion, or UI improvement.